BillJr99/Ursinus-CS274/_pages/Labs/lab-alu4bit.md

    alu: alu1 PORT MAP(x => a(i), ...);
 ```

-I recommend creating a `std_logic_vector(3 downto 0)` called `results` that you wire each of your individual 1-bit ALU results to.
-You can add a behavioral line to connect the result to the `result` output pin:
+I recommend creating a `std_logic_vector(3 downto 0)` signal called `results` that you wire each of your individual 1-bit ALU results to.
+You can then add a behavioral line to connect the result to the `result` output pin:

 ```vhdl
 result <= results;